sv4u/Vim-as-an-IDE/README.md

 **Normal Mode**

-Normal mode is the default mode for Vim. you can access text commands for editing your file.
+Normal mode is the default mode for Vim.
+You can access text commands for editing your file.
 Whenever you open up vim, you will automatically be in Normal mode.
 Here's what an empty file opened in Normal mode looks like:

 ![Normal mode](images/normal-mode.png)